adubey14/adubey14.github.io/content/_index.md

     content:
       title: Impact and Highlights
       text: |-
+       - Our team won the institute director's award for the best community software deployment in Jan 2025.
+       - Our team won the best paper award at ICCPS 2024
+       - Abhishek was awarded the Chancellor Faculty Fellowship in 2024
        - Abhishek is the general co-chair of ICCPS 2024.
        - Abhishek was awarded the [NSF Career grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2238815&HistoricalAwards=false) in January 2023.
        - Abhishek is the Program Co-Chair of ICCPS 2023 and General Chair of SmartComp 2023, two premier conferences in the areas of smart and connected communities and cyber-physical systems.